Suggested Surfing: Microsoft Office Web Site

 software in a Windows environment.

-RULES: Students are expected to be on time and attend every class (unless prior arrangements have been made).
-Class attendance can affect your final grade, as every two unexcused absences may result in the reduction of your final grade by one letter grade.
-Being five or more minutes late constitutes being absent.
-Once the door to the classroom has been closed, you will not be permitted to enter the classroom.
-Missing 4 classes or 2 assignments will result in non pursuit of course objectives and automatic withdrawal.
+RULES: Students are expected to be on time when attending class (unless prior arrangements have been made).
+Once the door to the classroom has been closed, you will not be permitted to enter the classroom until break.

 No assignment will be accepted after class has begun on the due date.
 Note: This course relies heavily on access to computers, specific software, and the Internet.
 At some point during the term you will have a technology problem: your laptop will crash, a file will become corrupted, a server will go down, or something else will occur.
 These are facts of life, not emergencies.
 Technology problems will not normally be accepted as excuses for unfinished work.
 Count on "stuff" happening and protect yourself by doing the following:

 Cheating will result in the pursuit of disciplinary action and may include a grade of 'F' for this course.
 More importantly, you will deny yourself an opportunity to learn something.
 Cheating includes copying labs, reports, projects, tests, exams, and plagiarism, as well as helping another student cheat by giving them answers, files, or doing the work for them.

-Running electronic devices is not allowed in the classroom.
+Running electronic devices is not allowed in the classroom except when required for class work.
 Food/drink is not allowed in the classroom.
 In addition to the rules outlined in this syllabus and presented in class, it is the student's responsibility to understand